SeitaBV/flexmeasures-zinfo/README.md

 1. Add the path to this directory to your FlexMeasures (>v0.4.0) config file, using the FLEXMEASURES_PLUGIN_PATHS setting.

-2. Add ZINFO_USERNAME and ZINFO_PASSWORD to your FlexMeasures config (e.g. ~/.flexmeasures.cfg).
+2. Add ZINFO_USERNAME, ZINFO_PASSWORD and ZINFO_SPCID to your FlexMeasures config (e.g. ~/.flexmeasures.cfg).

 3. Configure the sensor IDs and their FlexMeasures counterpart:
   TODO